Health and Diet Information

 Many veterinarians and dog organizations today are pushing breeders for certifications for eyes, heart, hips, joints, etc., primarily for the enormous profit that is gained to these veterinarians and organizations.

 There are many opinions concerning these certifications and the invasive procedures that our dogs must endure to get these certifications.
 Golden Retrievers and most large breed dogs have the ability to produce occasional bad hips/joints in their off spring.
-The research coming out both here and abroad is that genetics only play a 20-25% role in a dog having hip/joint dysplasia.
-This means that owners of dogs assume 75-80% responsibility in their dog developing good hips/joints or bad hips/joints.
+The recent research coming out both here and abroad is that genetics only play a 20-25% role in a dog having hip/joint dysplasia especially if a puppy/dog is in-bred and will show up in the first 8 weeks of life.
+Recently, research suggest that the distemper vaccine is a huge problem and causes joint and hip dysplasia.
+It has also been proven that neutering male dogs before 18 months to 2 years of age, brings on many cases of hip and joint problems.
+This means that owners of dogs assume 75-80% responsibility in their dog developing good hips/joints or bad hips/joints especially in the first year of a dogs life.
+Limiting vaccines to the core puppy vaccines and rabies plays the most important role in avoiding joint and hip dysplasia in dogs lives.

 White Oak Golden Retrievers has certifications in the past on many of the dogs we own and raise, but recently we lost a prized Golden due to the anesthesia that was administered to get a "certification".
 It has been devastating to us as many of you know that we talk to everyday from all over the U.S that has lost a dog that you love dearly.
 We will no longer jump through any hoops or be pushed into getting these certifications (many times wrong and unreliable) to please other breeders, veterinarians, organizations or puppy owners.
-If you buy into the idea that the occasional genetic disease can be eradicated through only breeding dogs that "pass" these invasive procedures or you think that genetics is the cause of all hip/joint dysplasia than you should buy an adult dog (at least 2 years of age) that has passed all certifications and is guaranteed to be free of all disease.
+If you buy into the idea that the occasional genetic disease can be eradicated through only breeding dogs that "pass" these invasive procedures you need to consider what the effects of IN-BREEDING is doing to all breeds of dogs.
+Certifications on an adult dog does not guarantee that the dog will not develop hip dysplasia and other diseases and it certainly does not guarantee that the puppies produced by that dog will not develop hip dysplasia or other diseases.
+There are many, many factors that go into a dog developing a disease.
+Certifications really sound good in a sales pitch to sell puppies, but they mean nothing.
+Healthy dogs take a little more time, work and education than that.
+Stopping the practice of "in-breeding" and yearly routine vaccines given by traditional vets will stop many, many health problems in all breeds.

 The likely hood of a puppy developing any genetic problem is very low considering the other problems that face dogs today; like cancer, No breeder anywhere can give you a guarantee that a "puppy" will not have or develop any problem whether certifications exist or not.
 White Oak Golden Retrievers offers a "Puppy Guarantee" covering any genetic problem up to one year of age of the dog.